 Her practice – PIDCOCK - Architecture + Sustainability – has been inspired by the possibilities of creating desirable places that demonstrate how the many issues that are fundamental to sustainability can be potent and profound influences.
 Her genuine interest and experience in sustainable built environments has been developed and enhanced through her involvement in a diverse range of professional, academic and community commitments.

-After 25 years of running her own practice, Caroline is transitioning to another way of working to that she can focus on how to strategically accelerate the uptake of sustainable ideas.
+2018 saw Caroline transitioning her practice (after 26 years) to another way of working, so that she can focus on how to strategically accelerate the uptake of regenerative ideas.

 Other roles Caroline currently enjoys include being Chair of the 1 Million Women Board, member of the Alternative Technology Association (ATA) and Sacred Heart Education Ministry Boards, member of the Sydney Olympic Park Authority Design Review Panel, North Sydney Council Local Planning Panel and Liverpool Design Excellence Panel.